JL-III/Theatria/docs/gameplay-features/ethereal-items/README.md

    - **Meteorite Barrels**: Rarely, meteorite barrels will include an **Ethereal Fragment** among their treasures.

-2. **Collect and Trade**: Accumulate 16 Ethereal Fragments to trade for one Ethereal Item.
+2. **Collect and Trade**: Accumulate 16 Ethereal Fragments then open a stuff support ticket to trade them in for one Ethereal Item.

 ## Available Ethereal Items